alibaba/bifrostui/packages/bui-core/src/Swiper/index.en-US.md

 };
 ```

-### Vertical Scroll
+## Vertical Scrolling

-Pass `vertical` to make the container scroll vertically instead of horizontally.
+Pass in vertical to make the container scroll vertically (instead of horizontally).

 ```tsx
 import React from 'react';